 The Parson is the personification of humility, holiness, and benignity; he is a living example of Christianity in action.
 He is the most idealized of all the Pilgrims, but he is one of the least vividly portrayed.
 In the General Prologue Chaucer does not reveal his external appearance, for the Parson is to be known by his deeds.
 He is one of the poor but learned clerics of the Church, one who labors diligently in his wide, poor parish, seeking only spiritual gains.
-"He was a shepherde and noght a mercenarie" (I (A) 514).
-29 "He is the parish priest whom every parish priest should try to be, and he is not individualized, because that would interfere with his universality as sovereign example."30 His poetic force comes from the beauty of the ideal that he typifies.
+"He was a shepherde and noght a mercenarie" (I (A) 514).29 "He is the parish priest whom every parish priest should try to be, and he is not individualized, because

-29 All quotations are from The Works of Geoffrey Chaucer, ed.
-Fred N. Robinson (Cambridge, Mass., 1933).
+29All quotations are from The Works of Geoffrey Chaucer, ed.
+Fred N. Robinson (Cambridge, Mass., 1933). that would interfere with his universality as sovereign example."30 His poetic force comes from the beauty of the ideal that he typifies.

 He is the antithesis of the greedy churchmen who were so prevalent during this period.
-His poverty is stressed throughout the prologue: he is a pover Persount (I (A) 478).
+His poverty is stressed throughout the prologue: he is 'a povre Persoun" (I (A) 478).
 He does not wish to excommunicate anyone for not paying his tithes; in fact, he gives a large portion of his substance to the poor.
 He has not shirked his duties as Parson by hiring a vicar to work his benefice, nor has he sought one of the easier and more lucrative positions, such as those held by the guild priest or by those who said masses for the deceased.

-He does his duty through preaching, good deeds, and example.
+He does his duty through preaching, good deeds, and exemple.
 He has studied so as to be able to teach Christ's gospel.
 During times of sickness and grief, he comes to the aid of his parishioners.
 He is kind to the sinner, but he will not tolerate the obstinate offender.
-He does not teach his followers by words alone but also by example: "This noble ensample to his sheep he yaf, That first he wroghte, and afterward he taughte" (I (A) 495-96).
+He does not teach his followers by words alone but also by example: "This noble ensample to his sheep he yaf,/That first he wroghte, and afterward he taughte" (I (A) 495-96).
 Recognizing the potential danger in the clergy's scandalizing the faithful, he warns,